-The change of season from summer to fall can result in some horrific allergies.
-If you suffer from seasonal allergies, you know how miserable the sneezing, the coughing, and the nose blowing can be.
+The change of season from summer to fall can result in horrific allergies.
+If you suffer from seasonal allergies, you know how miserable sneezing, coughing, and nose-blowing can be.
 Just know you are not alone!
-Chris Iliades, M.D. of Everyday Health states, “Seasonal allergies, including fall allergies, affect more than 35 million Americans and cost the U.S. economy more than $7 billion in lost productivity.”
+Chris Iliades, M.D. of Everyday Health, states, “Seasonal allergies, including fall allergies, affect more than 35 million Americans and cost the U.S. economy more than $7 billion in lost productivity.”

-During the fall season, the top 4 allergens are: ragweed, mold & mildew, dust mites, and pet dander.
-Read on to learn about 8 ways to reduce fall allergy symptoms from these allergens.
+During the fall season, the top 4 allergens are ragweed, mold & mildew, dust mites, and pet dander.
+Read on to learn about eight ways to reduce fall allergy symptoms from these allergens.

-This means keeping your doors and windows closed in your home and in your car.
-Ragweed is a plant, and ” …[it] can produce up to 1 billion grains of pollen per season” (Healthline).
-The best way to fight allergy symptoms from Ragweed is by avoiding it as much as possible, which means keep it out of your home and car.
+This means keeping your doors and windows closed in your home and car.
+Ragweed is a plant, and”…[it] can produce up to 1 billion grains of pollen per season” (Healthline).
+The best way to fight allergy symptoms from ragweed is by avoiding it as much as possible, which means keeping it out of your home and car.

 Frequent vacuuming can help to get rid of ragweed as well as dust mites and pet dander.
 Yes, you may need to pull out the vacuuming attachments and do a thorough job, but that’s worth it if it will help you feel better, right?